nian-hu/Synesthesia/README.md

 * Upload any MP3 file of their choice
 * See the music visualization in real time
 * Start, pause, and restart the visualization
-* (Bonus) Play a rhythm-based game that is synchronized with the visualization
+* Play a rhythm-based game that is synchronized with the visualization

 ## Screenshots